sagemath/trac_to_gh/Issue 232.md

 # Issue 232: assert statement does not work in sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/232

 Original creator: yi